 29. Programs for Infants and Toddlers 30.
 Programs for School-Age Children 31.
 Guiding Children with Special Needs 32.
 Engaging Parents and Families 33.
 A Career for You in Early Childhood Education

-Judy Herr, Ed.D. - has published numerous books, curriculum guides, and articles on early childhood education.
-Her articles have been printed in such noted journals as Young Children, Journal of Family and Consumer Sciences, Early Childhood News, and Texas Child Care Quarterly.
-This text, Working with Young Children, has been published in Spanish, Chinese, and Arabic.
+Judy has published numerous books, manuals, and articles on early childhood education.
+Her articles have been printed in such notable journals as Young Children, Journal of Family and Consumer Sciences, early Childhood News, and Texas Child Care Quarterly.
+Working with Young Children has also been published in Spanish, Chinese, and Arabic.

 Judy has been a guest speaker at local, regional, national, and international conferences.
 She was invited to Pai Chi University in Korea as the Distinguished Invitational International Scholar.
 She has participated in the prestigious Management Development Program at Harvard University.
-She is active in professional associations including the National Association for the Education of Young Children.
-Judy has received many awards, including the Shirley Dean Award for Distinguished Service to the Midwestern Association for the Education of Young Children and the.
-She was also named a Dahlgren Professor.
+She is active in professional associations including the National association for the Education of Young Children.
+Judy has received many awards, including the Shirley Dean Award for Distinguished Service to the Midwestern Association for the Education of Young Children.
+She was also names a Dahlgren Professor.
 In 2006, Judy received the Outstanding Teaching Award at the University of Wisconsin-Stout.
-Most recently she was awarded the prestigious James Huff Stout Award, the highest honor bestowed by the University of Wisconsin-Stout Alumni Association.
+In 2009, The University of Wisconsin-Stout awarded Judy with the prestigious James Huff Stout Award for outstanding achievement.
+The award recognized her for being a national and international educator; prominent leader in early childhood education; notable, prolific author; and esteemed researcher.